jakzal/zalas.pl/content/posts/xunit-test-patterns/contract-test/index.md

 ## Example: Contract Test as an Abstract Testcase

 The tests and abstract test utility methods are pulled up to the Contract Test.
-The move left the tests implementation-agnostic.
+The move leaves the tests implementation agnostic.

 ```kotlin
 abstract class TradeOrderRepositoryContract {